tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 ## Starting with the GHCi REPL

-A good way to get started with haskell is simply to experiment with the GHCi REPL (Read Eval Print Loop).
+A good way to get started with haskell is simply to experiment with the GHCi REPL (or Read Eval Print Loop).
+You can install GHC from [here](https://www.haskell.org/ghcup/).

 Start by making a file: `fibs.hs`